 Representation on Standby

 A lawsuit filed against a small business owner can have devastating effects.
 In some cases, it can literally force you to close your doors.
 Scrambling at the last minute to find a reputable law firm is often too little, too late.
 Instead, incorporate the expense into your yearly budget.
 Having legal representatives such as Cory Briggs San Diego Business Lawyer on standby will offer peace of mind.

 Many small businesses achieve success by taking care of their employees.
 Instead of simply being a number, they are treated on a personal level.
 Involving them in the business makes them feel a part of it.
 Instate programs that offer incentives to employees to encourage them to perform at their best.
 Some companies give out year-end bonuses, while others give their employees a monthly bonus based on their sales.
 Another way to attract and retain valuable employees is to promote from within.
 This method is very successful because it keeps your employees motivated.

 Excel in Customer Service

 Many companies have lost sight of the simple fact that it’s their customers that fund their business.
 Without them they wouldn’t exist.
-Make every effort to satisfy the needs of your base.
+Make every effort to satisfy the needs of your base, whether by hiring a team to focus on answering customer inquiries or outsourcing to a call center in the Philippines.
 A customer that feels good about a business will spread the word and allow you to bring in more business without the need for advertisement.
 Sending out monthly letters via e-mail is cost-effective.
 You can share new products or services and provide tips on the type of business you run.

 A Presence in the Community